 The electrometer can be read out as quickly as every 20 ms. There is a relationship between how long of an exposure you can take and the integration time.
-At the minimum integration time, you can take an exposure of $\sim$ 30 seconds.
-The data is saved in a fits file in the Ifa with the elapsed time from the start of the exposure and the value measured.
+At the minimum integration time, you can take an exposure of \sim 30 seconds.
+The data is saved in a fits file in the lfa with the elapsed time from the start of the exposure and the value measured.
 The range can be set to any value from X to Y.

-by a pair of fiber-fed spectrographs from Avantes SensLine, one for the blue wavelengths (range) and one for the red (range).
+6.6.0.2 Fiber Spectrograph The spectral response of the injected light will be measured by a pair of fiber-fed spectrographs from Avantes SensLine, one for the blue wavelengths (range) and one for the red (range).
 These spectrographs will actually be housed in the central projection area in the center of the calibration screen.
 This is where light from the laser can be projected on the calibration screen.
 The fibers will be situated such that they will measure some fraction of reflected light within the projector box.
 When we want to measure the spectral response of the light, we will inject the fiber that runs to the calibration screen, take our measurement, and then send the laser light to the CBP.
 This assumes that the spectral response will not change from one output to another, which we will have to confirm.